thephpleague/fractal/source/serializers.md

 ~~~

 The structure of serializers will change at some point, to allow items and collections to be handled differently
 and to improve side-loading logic.
-Keep an eye on the change log, but do not be affraid to make one.
+Keep an eye on the change log, but do not be afraid to make one.

 [SerializerAbstract]: https://github.com/thephpleague/fractal/blob/master/src/Serializer/SerializerAbstract.php